 All students participating in the 4th year externship must be enrolled in SHS 8943.
 During the externship, students will "meet" with the 4th year Placement Coordinator on a periodic basis via email, Facebook, or Carmen/Canvas discussion in order to track progress of the experience and to discuss the experience.
 In some cases, the placement coordinator will do an on-site and/or virtual visit with the student and preceptors.
-If problems arise in the experience, the student should immediately contact the 4th year placement coordinator so the University has been alerted to the difficulties and can participate in their resolution.
+If concerns s arise in the experience, the student should immediately contact the 4th year placement coordinator so the University has been alerted to the situation and can work with the student and a.
+ASHA requirements for Certificate of Clinical Competence (CCC)